 HSC + ATAR

-· If you have a disability, Life Skills may be a great option for Year 11 and 12.
+If you are impacted by disability, Life Skills may be a great option for Year 11 and 12.
 Talk to your school for more information.

 What subjects can I study?

 What you need to do before starting Year 11

 Year 11 and 12: Prepare to meet the Minimum Standard

 Where to get help during your HSC journey